 Moving On – don’t forget to take financial advice and think about a new will

-As soon as you are separated , it’s important that you make a new will, as until the divorce is finalised, the spouse will be entitled to everything should the worst happen.
+As soon as you are separated , it’s really important that you make a new will.
+That’s because until your divorce is actually finalised, your spouse will be entitled to everything – should the worst happen.

 Going through military divorce?
 Worried about your pension?
 Get specialist legal advice

-We represent clients throughout England and Wales – and those posted overseas.
-We can either take your instructions by email phone or Skype video – or alternatively can arrange a meeting with you at one of our offices in Hampshire, Wiltshire or Dorset
+We represent clients throughout England and Wales – and those posted overseas, as well as veterans who have retired abroad.
+We can either take your instructions by email, phone or Zoom video – or alternatively can arrange a meeting with you at one of our offices in Hampshire, Wiltshire or Dorset

 - Call 422300 or FREEPHONE 0800 1404544 for FREE initial phone advice or